 Expert Minor in Possession (MIP) Attorneys

 The legal drinking age in Michigan is 21 years of age.
-The State of Michigan prohibits an individual under the age of 21 from purchasing, attempting to purchase, consuming or attempting to consume, possessing or attempting to possess alcohol, or having any bodily alcohol content.
+The State of Michigan prohibits an individual under the age of 21 from purchasing, attempting to purchase, consuming or attempting to consume, possessing or attempting to possess alcohol, transporting, or having any bodily alcohol content.
 In fact, Michigan has a zero-tolerance policy when it comes to matters of underage drinking.
 When you need a Howell area MIP defense attorney and juvenile court lawyer, contact the law office of Bill McCririe.

-Second Offense: The second MIP can have more serious consequences – including a charge as a misdemeanor and a possibility of 30 days in jail in addition to probation and other fines.
+Second Offense: The second MIP can have more severe consequences – including a charge as a misdemeanor and a possibility of 30 days in jail in addition to probation and other fines.

 A Minor in Possession may be an indicator that the child has problems with addiction.
 This charge will likely damage your child’s reputation and future.
 With so much at stake, it is vital to hire a Howell MIP defense attorney and juvenile court lawyer with extensive experience in the area of MIP.
 McCririe has that experience!